Here’s some things to look for:

 This is why it’s so important that your contractor has workers compensation!
 If they don’t, as the homeowner, you can be held liable for any and all injuries caused on your property, regardless if they’re providing you a service or not.
 This could equal hundreds of thousands of dollars!

 They usually don’t cover wear and tear.
 Insurance pays on a “Per Occurrence” basis for damage which means that they will ONLY cover items that were damaged from the specific loss on a particular peril (peril= cause of loss).
 If the items seem to have been caused by a long term issue it is deemed wear and tear or maintenance issues.
 Also, there are many aspects of a roof that are typically not covered by the insurance carrier if they don’t determine that it has damage.
 Most notably regarding this exclusion is flashing.
 Many times counter flashing and step flashing is not included and will wear out over time.

 Insurance controls the pricing by inputing the replacement scope into a program called Xactimate.
 This program gives an “average” based on the area where the repairs are completed and give specific allowances for items replaced.
 If there is a discrepancy in the scope then many items needed can be missed.
 It is important to note that it is an insurance paid coverage so in the same way that a doctors office must bill the insurance company specific to the coding for each item, the roof replacement must be submitted within the invoicing restrictions set by the carrier.
-If we do not have the scope of work then it is likely that items will not be covered by the insurance carrier and the homeowner would have to come out of pocket.
+If we do not have the scope of work then it is likely that items will not be covered by the insurance carrier and the homeowner would have to pay out of pocket.
 Just because they gave a total of $18,000 for the roof replacement, if invoiced incorrectly, the homeowner may only receive $10,000.